Select a specific section to view, or browse through the questions below.

-No. Do not report Section B and/or Section C for IRCs in your district.
-IRCs will report their High School Graduation Requirements (2012-2013) and Estimated Teacher Hires (2013-2014) on a Supplemental SIF.
+No. Do not report estimated hires for the independently reporting charter schools (IRCs) in your district.
+IRCs will report their Estimated Teacher Hires data (2014–2015) on a Supplemental School Information Form (SIF).

 Report the graduation requirements for the majority of the students in your district.
-This will usually be the high school graduation requirements from the comprehensive high school.
+This will usually be the high school graduation requirements for the comprehensive high school.
 Elementary districts with a charter high school do not report graduation requirements.

 Where do I report a classified staff member who chooses not to report a race or ethnic designation?